Reads or updates the namespace schema.

 and full_text_search

-settings, by setting the schema in an upsert.
+settings, by setting the schema in a write or by sending

 Other index settings changes, attribute type changes, and attribute deletions currently cannot be done in-place.
 Consider exporting documents and upserting into a new namespace if you require a schema change.